pantheon-systems/documentation/source/content/guides/quicksilver/05-asana.md

 ## Test Asana Integration on Pantheon

-1. Grab the ID for a task you're working on, which is last part of the open task's URL:
+1. Copy the ID for a task you're working on.
+The ID is the last part of the open task's URL:

     ![Asana task ID](../../../images/integrations/asana/task-id.png)